 The western sector of the reserve is located on the Manaure river basin which is vital to the town of Manaure, Cesar; many water bodies are third and fourth grade Manaure River tributaries and a few others are vital for aqueducts in the sector of Cinco and El Venado.

-The Reserve has some important values at the level of both faunal and floral biodiversity.
-According to studies by the National University in the area 177 vascular plant species have been recorded representing 46% of all species in the mountains of Perijá.
-In terms of wildlife 4 species of amphibians, 130 species of birds, 23 species of mammals (flying and non-flying) and 54 species of butterflies have been recorded.
+The Reserve has important flora and fauna biodiversity.
+According to studies by the National University, 177 vascular plant species have been recorded, representing 46% of all species in the mountains of Perijá.
+In terms of wildlife: 4 species of amphibians, 130 species of birds, 23 species of mammals (flying and non-flying) and 54 species of butterflies have been recorded.